pca2/pca2.github.io/_posts/2024-11-21-sleep-restriction-therapy.md

 - Stick to your schedule for another week, recording your process in your sleep diary
 - Every week, calculate your sleep efficiency and update your schedule based on how well your did

 Slowly but surely you will expand how much your sleeping every night.
 Continue the process until your happy with how much sleep you're getting.
-It can be tempting to skip ahead after a few successful nights or week, but I promise it's slow and steady that delivers the best results with this process.
+It can be tempting to skip ahead after a few successful nights or weeks, but I promise it's slow and steady progress that delivers the best results with this process.

 ### Why does this work?